 - Terry Hie Hie picnic area is a further 14 km on the left, and just north of Terry Hie Hie village.

-- Head west on the Gwydir Highway out of Moree towards Warialda.
+- Head east on the Gwydir Highway out of Moree towards Warialda.

 - Travel 6km and turn right onto the Moree-Terry Hie Hie Road.